 - a) Terms, which are generally annual agreements (not always coterminous with the Group's year end), are signed by the Group and the supplier.
-Rebates are determined relative to volumes purchased or by other conditional arrangements as follows: - Volume based rebates include overriders, advertising allowances and targeted income.
-Rebates are accrued based on the Group's purchasing volumes and the current agreement with the supplier.
-Amounts are recognised once confirmation of agreement to that rebate has been received from the supplier - Non-volume based rebates include marketing support, range promotion and product development.
-Amounts are recognised when the rebate is earned through the completion of any required obligations and confirmed by suppliers
+Rebates are determined relative to volumes purchased or by other conditional arrangements as follows: - Volume based rebates include guaranteed and targeted income.
+Rebates are accrued based on the Group's purchasing volumes and the current agreement with the supplier. - Non-volume based rebates include marketing support, range promotion and product development.
+Amounts are recognised when the rebate is earned through the completion of any required obligations and confirmed by suppliers.